rknLA/irc-slack-echo/README.md

 Setup
 -----

+* Make sure you're running node 0.10.26.
+Other versions might work, but are untested.
 * Fork the repo and run `npm install`
 * Create a new Incoming Web Hook on Slack (https://your.slack.com/services/new/incoming-webhook)
 * Create a new Outgoing Web Hook on Slack and grab the token from it.